Skip to main content

 number of simultaneous subscribers allowed for the topic.
 It

-encodes the maximum number as an unsigned CBOR integer.
+encodes the maximum number as a CBOR unsigned integer.
 If this

-field is not present, there is no limit to the number of
+field is not present, then there is no limit to the number of

 simultaneous subscribers allowed.
-The broker can use this field
+The broker MAY choose to ignore

 number of seconds between two consecutive Observe notifications